 The outward effect can be as dramatic as a wild thrashing movement or as mild as a brief loss of awareness.

 Even though it is a common disorder and so much research going into the subject, very little is known about Epilepsy.
 Causes of epilepsy are still not fully understood.
-There is a weak relationship with genetics, socio-economic status, environmental factors and brain trauma.

 However, in the majority of cases the cause of the condition is unrecognized.